-The Price Sensitivity Meter is a chart of four lines with four intersections.
+The PSM is a chart of four lines with four intersections.
 The range between the leftmost intersection (of the lines “too cheap” and “expensive”) and the rightmost intersection (of the lines “cheap” and “too expensive”) is the psychologically acceptable range of prices.

 For example, this chart suggests that the acceptable range of prices is $25 to $42, with the so-called "optimal" price of $26.